vic/typhon/spec/examples/README.md

 Files not having that comment as first line will just be ignored.

 Typhon is expected to be compatible as possible with the `python` program.
-Because of this all tests run with `typhon` will be also run with `python` and the output is expected to be equal.
+Because of this all tests run with `typhon` might also need to be run with `python` and the output is expected to be equal.

+     #! typhon examples/hello.py
+     #! python examples/hello.py

 Also, some examples output memory locations like `0x0AF30` in that cases .out files can use ruby regexes like: `#{/0x\w+/}`.